-H-1.
-To help prevent vermin infestations and the spread of disease among inmates, inmates may not share any personal or jail issued items.

-H-2.
-In the event infestation occurs, follow appropriate procedures as set forth in the DCAJ medical treatment protocols.
+- H-1.
+To help prevent vermin infestation and the spread of disease among inmates, inmates may not share any personal or jail issued items. - H-2.
+In the event infestation occurs, follow appropriate procedures as set forth in AJ medical treatment protocols.